Search the Site

 My grandmother and I

-My nan, Hebe Horler (ne Talbot) and I pictured at my grandparent's golden wedding anniversary in 1987 at their home, Cocked Hat in East Knoyle.
+My nan, Hebe Horler (nee Talbot) and I pictured at my grandparent's golden wedding anniversary in 1987 at their home, Cocked Hat in East Knoyle.
 Seated on nan's lap is my cousin Katie's daughter who would be nan's great granddaughter.

 William Carver Talbot